KLYCKIT/ArduinoNamoSuperMiniV1/README.md

 * Blink the Green LED (Arduino Pin 13 -- LED_BUILTIN -- marked "D2" on the PCB), On for 1/2 sec, Off for 1/2 sec
 * Light up the 3 NeoPixels connected to Arduino Pin 2 using code from the Adafruit "Simple NeoPixel test" sketch

+For this sketch you will need the "Adafruit NeoPixel by Adafruit" Library installed in your Arduino software.